What is Court of Protection?

 Apprentice Solicitor

-Megan joined BHP Law as a Solicitor Apprentice in 2022, following the completion of her A-Levels.
-Megan studies at Northumbria University one day per…
+Megan joined BHP Law as a Solicitor Apprentice in 2022 after completing her A-levels.
+She attends Northumbria University one day per week and is expected…

 Latest Court Of Protection News & Insights